The goal of these rules is to enhance the running of this event in a spirit of friendly competition and to ensure the safety of the participant.

 10. Fun is encouraged, within the limits of safety.

-11. Light sticks and reflective vests, supplied or approved by the designated relay official, must be used by runners for night legs (legs 9 – 14 inclusive) and be visible at all times.
-Team members supporting runners must wear reflective vests supplied by teams.
+11. Reflective vests, supplied or approved by the designated relay official, must be used by runners for night legs (Legs 9 – 14 inclusive).
+Team members supporting runners must wear reflective vests supplied by teams and are not permitted to cross the road to support your runner during the night legs (Legs 9 – 14 inclusive).
 Spectators are directed to wear reflective materials in the start/finish zone for their own safety during night legs also.
 Please be highly visible to traffic.